jbrons/Wholesale-Food-Distribution-Desktop-Application/installation.md

 [CSC4110 Group2 Term Project](https://git.wayne.edu/gt2533/group2)

 Selecting the **Clone** option will allow you to download the zip file of the project.
-After downloading, the zip file will need ot be unzipped.
+After downloading, the zip file will need to be unzipped.

 After the file has been unzipped, open the project in Intellij (Choose to open a folder and choose the unzipped folder).